Musician Changemaker Accelerator Workshop kicks off Music Cities Convention in Tulsa

 People are also reading…

-Participating artists receive a full package of benefits including: complimentary pass to the Tulsa Music Cities Convention ($600 value; thanks to Tulsa Film, Music, Arts + Culture and Music Cities Events), a $50 stipend, complimentary breakfast and lunch and all Accelerator training and materials (estimated value of $1,000).
+Participating artists receive a full package of benefits including a complimentary pass to the Tulsa Music Cities Convention ($600 value; thanks to Tulsa Film, Music, Arts + Culture and Music Cities Events), a $50 stipend, complimentary breakfast and lunch and all Accelerator training and materials (estimated value of $1,000).

 “Our work around the country empowers musicians to put their creative ideas for community healing into practice,” Liz Stookey Sunde, co-founder and executive director of Music to Life, said.
 “Our goal is to help heart-driven artists collaboratively address the causes that need their attention while also sustaining themselves financially and spiritually.”

-Applications are open to musicians with ideas for community-based programs at https://www.reddirtrelieffund.org/uncategorized/tmca/.
+Applications are open to musicians with ideas for community-based programs at reddirtrelieffund.org/uncategorized/tmca.
 An online application can be found here.
 The deadline is 5 p.m.
 Oct.
 17.

 Because Red Dirt Relief Fund’s mission to serve all Oklahoma music creators intersects with Music to Life’s commitment to racial justice, equity and inclusion, applications from women, people of color and those who identify with or are members of historically marginalized or underrepresented communities are strongly encouraged.